Greenland travel guide

 Crime

-Crime levels are generally low, but pickpockets and bag-snatchers operate in crowded areas mainly around Copenhagen.
+Crime levels are generally low, but pickpockets and bag-snatchers operate in crowded areas, mainly in Copenhagen.

 Keep your personal belongings, including passports and money, safe.
 Keep an eye on luggage, including in the overhead baggage compartment, when travelling on trains to and from the airport.

-Pickpocketing and bag-snatching is common in the following areas:
+Pickpocketing and bag-snatching are common in the following areas of Copenhagen:

 Laws and cultural differences